 6. Halloween Fruit Kebabs

-Giving styled fruits to your guests or children is a great way to balance out the junk food and candies during the holiday.
-Take advantage of the seasonal fruits that are bountiful during this time of the year, like strawberries and melons.
+Giving styled fruits to your guests or children is a great way to balance out junk food and candies during the holiday.
+Take advantage of the bountiful seasonal fruits during this time of the year, like strawberries and melons.

-The key to making fruit kebabs appealing is to cut the fruits in small and manageable pieces and arranging them attractively in skewers.
+The key to making fruit kebabs appealing is to cut the fruits into small and manageable pieces and arrange them attractively in skewers.
 To add a spooky but cute vibe, you can add marshmallows designed to look like ghosts in your kebabs as well.

 7. Spooky Cheese and Crackers

 Use Halloween-themed cookie cutters to shape slices of cheese to ghosts, bats, and pumpkins.
 Cheese and crackers are staple party foods, and you can elevate the presentation by adding these thoughtful little touches to delight your guests.

 As you can see, these spooktacular treats are the perfect guilt-free Healthy Halloween recipes for your next Halloween party!